 While the central lane of the upper level of the bridge was a wide path for carriages, the sides were used as pedestrian promenades.
 People could rest in the shade of the arched walkways and enjoy the scenic view of the river.

 Si-o-Se Pol is also known as Allahverdi Khan Bridge.
-Because of the construction process completed under the direct supervision of Allahverdi Khan, the distinguished Georgian commander and chancellor of Shah Abbas of Safavi.
+The construction process was completed under the direct supervision of Allahverdi Khan, the distinguished Georgian commander and chancellor of Shah Abbas of Safavi.

 Adam Olearius, the German author and scholar who travelled to Iran in 1635 as a diplomat described Si o Se Pol in his book: "Allahverdi khan sometime governor of Shiraz built at his Zayandeh River, which is as broad as the Thames is at London."